-Throughout the program, students are required to take the standardized assessments offered by Assessment Technologies established on the ATI Content Mastery Assessments.
+Throughout the program, students are required to take the standardized assessments offered by Assessment Technologies Institute LLC (ATI).
+Each student must achieve the criterion score (60th percentile and/or Competency Level II) established on the ATI Content Mastery Assessments.
 The secured assessments are designed to identify strengths in specific areas of content as well as knowledge deficits for the individual student and for the entire class.
-Students who do not meet the criterion score on the secured assessment are required to do remedial work on a nonsecured assessment until a score of 90 per cent is achieved.
+Students who do not meet the criterion score on the secured assessment are required to do remedial work on a non-secured assessment until a minimum score of 90 per cent is achieved.
 Deadlines for completion of remedial work will be established by course faculty, however, in all cases, remedial work must be completed prior to the start of the next semester.
+There are fees associated with these standardized assessments and examinations.